jesse2you/RelationTrack/replit.md

-# AI Learning Hub - Multi-Agent Learning Platform
+# Qwenticinicial - Multi-Agent AI Orchestration Platform

 ## What This Is
-**ONE intelligent multi-agent platform** that helps you learn, teach, research, and organize with specialized AI agents.
+**ONE unified multi-agent platform** merging PhoneSyncGo, MeetingMate, A1AgentQuery, and RelationTrack into **Qwenticinicial** - your AI army to help with learning, organization, and on-the-go productivity.

 ### How It Works (Multi-Agent Coordination)
 ```